Harvard Summer Program in Seoul, Korea

 Korean culture and language study in the South Korean capital

-This program, offered at a major university in Seoul, examines Korea’s contemporary and historical place in the world through the lenses of literature, cinema, and cultural history, combining the critical study of seminal films and literary texts with practical training in documentary filmmaking.
+In this program, we examine Korea’s contemporary and historical place in the world through the lenses of cinema and culture, combined with practical training in documentary filmmaking.

 Course of study